marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 So in this article I'm going to create a very simple contract assuming only that I have installed node and Visual Studio Code.
 No extensions and no global `npm packages` are needed to follow along.

 In this article, I **will not** be explaining what Solidity and blockchain are, or what smart contracts is.
 Those subjects for another article...
-Maybe ü§∑.
+Maybe 🤷‍♂️

 ## TOC